Canadian Cities Ranked By Population

 4. Calgary: The Energy Capital of Canada

 Calgary, situated in Alberta, is the heart of Canada's oil and gas industry.
-This has historically been the biggest driver of its population growth, attracting workers from across the country and internationally.
-However, Calgary's economy is diversifying, with growth in the technology and tourism sectors.
+Even so, this has historically been the biggest driver of its population growth, attracting workers from across the country and internationally.
+That said, Calgary's economy is diversifying, with growth in the technology and tourism sectors.

 • Key Industries: Energy, Technology, Tourism, Agriculture